pghuanghui/CVE_Request/WiFi-Repeater/WiFi-Repeater_Tftpd32.assets/WiFi-Repeater_Tftpd32.md

 ## 0x01 Vulnerability description

-A vulnerability is in the 'tftp.txt' page of the Wavlink-WiFi-Repeater,Firmware package version RPTA2-77W.M4300.01.GD.2017Sep19,By constructing this link, you can get the ftp configuration file.
+A vulnerability is in the 'Tftpd32.ini' page of the Wavlink-WiFi-Repeater,Firmware package version RPTA2-77W.M4300.01.GD.2017Sep19,By constructing this link, you can get the ftp configuration file.

 Unauthorized users can obtain the key information of the router by visiting: